Six Nations 2024 fantasy rugby: Cheat sheet with the best tips - Yahoo Sports

 Positional flexibility

 Just as Fantasy Premier League (FPL) players scour databases for midfielders that are labelled as defenders or forwards that have been put into the midfielder bracket, rugby presents similar opportunities.
-Tommaso Menoncello (11 stars) is down as a back three player.
-The explosive Italy star has been exclusively at centre for Benetton this season.
-Conversely, Mason Grady must be picked as a centre, despite spending most of the current campaign on the left wing with Cardiff.
+Tommaso Menoncello (now 12.1 stars) is down as a back three player.
+The explosive Italy star has been exclusively at centre for Benetton this season and punched holes superbly against England before moving to the wing later.
+He registered 35 points in defeat.

 Magic metrics